 How did I do on Day One?

-I did some bicep work, for my strength training.
+I did some bicep work, for my strength training and it was pretty tough I have to admit.
 I did Day One of Plank Training-Yay!
 I did some a set of Windshield Wipers and one set of 10 basic crunches.
 I’m a bit embarrassed to say these were not easy, but hey, I have to start somewhere.

 No Yoga or stretching, but I also did not run today.
 I’ve got my next two weeks schedule, from the Coach and I’m going running tomorrow.
 When I return, I am going to stretch!